alinafghan/Ticketeer/README.md

 ## Alina Afghan (24491) & Hiba Mallick (24015)

-##<3

-dont insert more than nine tickets when creating practise event in practise venue

 ### Business Scenario

 With the rise in ticketed events, it can be difficult to buy tickets for each event from individual venues/performers.
 A ticket management system, like Ticketeer, aims to solve this problem by allowing users to book tickets for all types of ticketed events on one platform.